 The most widespread form is called ileocolitis, which affects the end of the small intestine (ileum) and the large intestine (the colon).
 Symptoms include:

-- pain in the lower or middle part of the abdomen
+- pain in the lower or middle part

 - weight loss